wandlerai/wandler/.github/CONTRIBUTING.md

 ### Tips

 - Always create a changeset for user-facing changes
-- Build the project locally before pushing to ensure everything works
 - Let the GitHub Actions handle the actual publishing
 - Monitor the release PR for any conflicts or issues